corbinbs/solarshed/readme.rst

     :alt: Solarshed Wiring Sketch

 In addition to the panels, there are 4 100Ah 12v gel batteries also wired in parallel for 400Ah storage capacity.
-200Ah is usable before battery back hits 50% capacity and protections kick in to protect battery life.
+200Ah is usable before battery bank hits 50% capacity and protections kick in to protect battery life.
 A DC to AC power inverter is directly wired to the battery bank (with a slow blow fuse inline on the positive connection).
 A set of 4 USB charging ports is also available to avoid the need of the power inverter